sustain-lab/arduino-wavemaker/README.md

 [This notebook](https://github.com/sustain-lab/arduino-wavemaker/blob/master/wavemaker_signal.ipynb)
 describes how we generate the sign signal in the range [0-255] to send to the motor.
-Instead of computing the sine on the Arduino itself which requires loading the math library on the board itself, we generate 500 sine values with a [Python script](https://github.com/sustain-lab/arduino-wavemaker/blob/master/generate_sine_signal.py), and then copy/paste these into the Arduino code.
+The notebook is for the purpose of illustration.
+The actual values are computed on the Arduino itself at the start of the program.

 ### Arduino code